-Performance by Non-Humans, which started on March 1, 2010, it is an ongoing, “endless” performance, with the duration that exceeds the human lifespan.
+Non-Human Performance (or Performance by Non-Humans), which started on March 1, 2010, it is an ongoing, “endless” performance, with the duration that exceeds the human lifespan.
 It explores the boundaries of performance and performative societies by asking whether performance has an exterior or an end.
-Performance by Non-Humansis almost entirely based on the agencies of non-humans, apart from its theoretical and institutional frame created by humans.
+Non-Human Performance is almost entirely based on the agencies of non-humans, apart from its theoretical and institutional frame created by humans.
 The performance is located on the recreational area in Northern Helsinki, on the highest point of the city, which used to be the ancient seashore of the post Ice-Age Yoldia sea.
-Performance by Non-Humans is based on leaving the performance and its actors as they are, but how long?
+Non-Human Performance is based on leaving the performance and its actors as they are, but how long?
 The animals, plants and weather phenomena on the site act as long as allowed by humans – or longer, after the humans.
 This performance is a thread of Chronopolitics – III Memo of Time (see below year 2010).

 Chronopolitics with Dogs and Plants in Hamburg